S54 Vanos Procedure

 Note: If valve cover can not be removed, double check valve cover 15 bolts/studs have been removed.

-Remove valve cover perimeter gasket.
+Expel valve cover perimeter gasket.

-Remove valve cover 6 sparkplug well gaskets.
+Discard valve cover 6 sparkplug well gaskets.

 Valve adjustment repair can be performed at this point in the procedure.